This character simply can't

 - The Unbreakable Darkness of Magical Girl Lyrical Nanoha A's Portable: The Gears of Destiny, an Eldritch Abomination that was sealed in the Book of Darkness.
 Despite looking like a little girl, she's older than the previously established immortals of the series.
 She's also unable to die no matter how much she wants to, a fact demonstrated when she takes the strongest attacks in the entire franchise without receiving a scratch even when she's at just a fraction of her full strength.
 The Sound Stages even hint that she's probably alive in the main continuity where her can was completely destroyed without her awakening... it's just that returning from complete disintegration may take 10 or more years.

 - Fujiwara no Mokou and Kaguya Houraisan from Touhou are immortal in the truest sense.
 While it functions somewhat like From a Single Cell and mostly like Resurrective Immortality, they literally cannot die.
 Due to the laws of reality in Gensokyo when someone enters an area desegnated as the afterlife, where people can come and go, they count as dead.
 Mokou and Kaguya near literally run into a wall they cannot pass.
-One character has the power to cause anything to die at will.
+Yuyuko has the power to cause anything to die at will.
 The two immortals are completely unaffected.
 They will probably exist til the end of time.
+Others could share in by temporarily killing either and devouring their liver, but few (even in Gensokyo) are mad enough to try the immortality the Hourai Elixir they drank brings.

 - The Nameless One from Planescape: Torment had his mortality stripped from him and is therefore a true immortal in the exact literal sense.
 There are ways that will kill his body (thus, for all practical purposes of gameplay, kill him) due to ruining his Healing Factor (And I Must Scream scenarios, being killed by a God or god-like being like The Lady, cremation, dissolved in acid), but on a spiritual level he will never die: His spirit can never move on, he can never reach the afterlife, and because the Grim Reaper essentially sees him as a blank in the books, someone else dies in his place every time he would die instead.